 Our criminal defense attorneys provide accused individuals with a strong defense against the unbridled powers and resources of the state.
 Every individual is entitled to due process and its safeguards.
 Schedule a free consultation*, and let us show you that we are the advocates you deserve.

 “Innocent until proven guilty” is the enduring principle guiding our criminal justice system.
-It’s something our Houston criminal defense lawyers never lose sight of.
+It’s something our Houston criminal defense attorneys never lose sight of.

 If you or a loved one faces charges or an investigation for a crime, you probably feel stressed, frightened, and anxious.
 Who wouldn’t?